leomarcov/bunsen-scripts/update-notification-tint/README.md

 ```bash
 sudo update-notification -I
 ```
-  * Edit your tint2 config for add a new executor:
+  * Edit your tint2 config and add a new executor:
 ```
 panel_itmes = LTEBSC    # Add E in your config